 - Ordering, receiving, distributing and in general tracking of radioisotopes

 - House and maintain equipment for the detection and analysis of radioactivity

 Naturally Occurring Radioactive Materials (NORM)

 Naturally occurring radioactive material (NORM) is material found in the environment that contains radioactive elements of natural origin.
-NORM primarily contains uranium and thorium.
+Uranium and Thorium compounds and classified as NORM's.

-At SFU, when for example uranyl compounds are intended to be used for microscopy work, applicable safeguards are implemented by the IAEA through legally treaty level agreements.
-Therefore EHS Radiation Safety staff controls and tracks the use of uranium and thorium to ensure conditions detailed in SFU’s consolidated CNSC license are met with compliance.
+At SFU, when uranyl compounds are intended to be used for microscopy work, applicable safeguards are implemented by the IAEA through legal treaty-level agreements.
+Therefore, EHS Radiation Safety staff controls and tracks the use of uranium and thorium to ensure the conditions detailed in SFU’s consolidated CNSC license are met with compliance.

-Please contact EHS Radiation Safety if work with uranium or thorium compounds is planned to ensure that all requirements such as training, permits, ordering, waste generation, tracking etc. are fulfilled.
+Please contact EHS Radiation Safety if work with uranium or thorium compounds is planned in order to ensure that all requirements such as training, permits, ordering, waste generation, tracking, etc are fulfilled.